 5. About.Com argues that blogs are just diaries with links despite what bloggers say.
 I always go to About.com for validation.

-But two of the most important elements of the blog seem to be technology — you use a blogger type template to update regularly instead of the clunky old just update the website and FTP it way — and you do it regularly, like, daily.
-And if you go to those blogger sites, then people can comment back and stuff.
+Two of the most important elements of the blog seem to be technology — you use a blogger type template to update regularly instead of the clunky old just update the website and FTP it way — and you do it regularly, like, daily.
+If you go to those blogger sites, then people can comment back and stuff.
 In the end, it’s always about the code.
 Why is that, exactly.

-In sum, once I moved my so-called blog to svdltd.com instead of Pitas, it no longer counted as a blog.
+In sum, once I moved my so-called blog to a hosted site instead of Pitas, it no longer counted as a blog.

 Now I’m off to FTP.